splynx/docs/files/en/configuration/support/tickets/tickets.md

 ![usecase2](use_case_2.png)

-In this case the ticket will be assigned to IT group, notification will be sent to all admins from IT group.
+In this case, the ticket will be assigned to the IT group, notifications will be sent to all admins from the IT group.
 No matter if some admins are selected in the "Admins available for auto-assigning tickets" field.
-A group must be specified.
+A group has to be specified.

 #### Assign the ticket to some administrator

 ![usecase4](use_case_4.png)

-With this setup ticket will be assigned to one of selected admins in the "Admins available for auto-assigning tickets" field also a notification will be sent to this admin.
+With this setup, the ticket will be assigned to one of the selected admins in the "Admins available for auto-assigning tickets" field; a notification will be also sent to this admin.

-The most popular setup is when the only 1 admin is selected in the "Admins available for auto-assigning tickets" field and all tickets will be assigned to this admin, then this administrator can decide to whom assign specific ticket.
+The most popular setup is when only 1 admin is selected in the "Admins available for auto-assigning tickets" field and all tickets will be assigned to this admin, then this administrator can decide to whom assign the specific ticket.

 #### Do not assign ticket to administrator but notify

 ![usecase5](use_case_5.png)

-In this example ticket won't be assigned to the administrator but admins selected in the "Admins available for auto-assigning tickets" field will be notified.
+In this example, the ticket won't be assigned to the administrator but admins selected in the "Admins available for auto-assigning tickets" field will be notified.

-Below you can find an example when a ticket will be assigned to the IT group and only administrator from IT group will get a notification.
-In this case administrators selected in the "Admins available for auto-assigning tickets" field won't get a notification because they are not in "IT" group:
+Below you can find an example when a ticket will be assigned to the IT group and only an administrator from the IT group will get a notification.
+In this case, administrators selected in the "Admins available for auto-assigning tickets" field won't get a notification because they are not in the IT group:

 ![usecase](use_case_3.png)

-To find out more about ticket groups please visit [this page](configuration/support/general_ticket_configuration/general_ticket_configuration.md)
+To find out more about ticket groups please visit [this page](configuration/support/general_ticket_configuration/general_ticket_configuration.md).

-In ticket notifications configuration you should pay attention to the "Scope" what each admin has.
-You can find this settings under [Administration/Administrators](../../../administration/main/admins_and_permissions/admins_and_permissions.md).
-You may face issues when some administrator has scope = "Global" and you assign ticket to a group, in this case this admin won't receive a notification because of global scope.
+In ticket notifications configuration, you should pay attention to the "Scope" that each admin has.
+You can find these settings under [Administration ➝ Administrators](administration/main/admins_and_permissions/admins_and_permissions.md).
+You may face issues when some administrator has scope = "Global" and you assign ticket to a group; in this case, this admin won't receive a notification because of the global scope.